iLert/docs/uptime-monitors/uptime-monitoring.md

 The **Uptime log** shows all status changes in a condensed table view.

 {% hint style="info" %}
-Every uptime monitor has a related alert source that is used to manage incidents created by failed uptime checks
+Every uptime monitor has a related alert source that is used to manage alerts created by failed uptime checks
 {% endhint %}

 ## Automatically managing uptime monitors